DrMattG/TechBk1/manuscript.md

 phase.
 Power analyses estimate can estimate the minimum required sample size for a study based on two parameters: 1) the desired or expected magnitude of the difference between treatment groups, and 2) the expected variance between units within treatment group.
-See Steidl & Thomas (2001) for a detailed description of power analyses.
+See @steidl2001 for a detailed description of power analyses.
 The question, then, is how to estimate the expected variance and difference between treatment groups before collecting any data.
 Researchers can use estimates derived from published literature in a similar study system